Find out how to apply for a Tier 4 Visa from Outside of the UK.

 All applicants will be required to have their fingerprints taken as part of the application process.
 There may be special requirements in some countries, such as the need to take a tuberculosis test.

 The current visa application fee for each applicant is the equivalent of £335.
+As of Friday 6 April 2018 the fee will be the equivalent of £348.

 You are also required to make a payment for the Immigration Health Surcharge which is currently £150 per year of the visa granted.
 These fees may change so always check the UK visas website for the latest guidance.